pestphp/website/source/docs/plugins.md

 ## Adding global functions

 A plugin may integrate additional functions.
-These may be even external libraries, added to the global space.
+These may be even external libraries, added to the global scope.
 A good example is the [Faker plugin](https://github.com/pestphp/pest-plugin-faker), which we are going to reproduce here.

 If your plugin has any dependencies, then add them first with `composer`: